jdiaz/jdiaz.github.io/_posts/2018-05-24-self-documenting-code-in-perspective.md

 By contrast, in school, professors teach and praise well documented code.
 But what exactly is well document code?
 Does adding long winded descriptions in block comments on your classes and methods suffice?
 Or, Is it creating a wiki page for that library you just wrote?

 To me, documentation used to mean all of the above.
 It meant documenting classes in description blocks, params of untyped languages, and of course writing wikis.
-However, after some time in the industry, I've grasped what other developers meant by *self documenting code*.
+However, after some time in the industry, I've grasped what other developers meant by *self-documenting code*.

-Self documenting code is really a product of the realities of software engineering.
+Self-documenting code is really a product of the realities of software engineering.
 In the real world, teams sprint towards coding business requirements.
 They do so often and iteratively as requirements and needs change with time.
 For said reasons, its logical to conclude that you, as a a developer, should not invest time writing long winded comment blocks or large wikis on a feature or section of code that will change rapidly tomorrow.
 Seasoned engineers know this and, to safe guard their time, they make sure they write readable source code.

 This could be one of the reasons **python** is so [loved](https://insights.stackoverflow.com/survey/2018/) among developers.
 Python provides an english-like syntax that lends itself well to reading.

 Since developers will spend more time [reading code than writing it](https://www.goodreads.com/quotes/835238-indeed-the-ratio-of-time-spent-reading-versus-writing-is).
 It seems only logical then that the documentation portion of the task be left to reading the source code and not opening up a different file.
 That is to say, the source code should be most, if not, all you need to understand what the code is doing.
-This is an art form in it self.
+This is an art form in itself.
 Why?
-Because writing self document code involves the one thing developers are notoriously bad at: [naming things](http://hilton.org.uk/blog/why-naming-things-is-hard).
-Given than naming things is hard, writing self documenting code can be as well.
+Because writing self-documenting code involves the one thing developers are notoriously bad at: [naming things](http://hilton.org.uk/blog/why-naming-things-is-hard).
+Given than naming things is hard, writing self-documenting code can be as well.

 Below I'll illustrate visually the impact of self-documenting code in **Java**.
 Before, I get asked, I chose **Java** because its a strong & statically typed wide spread mainstream language.
 Note, that if self-documenting code is is important for statically typed languages like **Java**, its even more important on dynamically typed languages.
 Specifically, because these types of languages (i.e. **JavaScript**, **Python**) usually do not expose their type system to the programmer which provides useful information about your program.
 Thus, putting even more pressure, in my opinion, to name things clearly and structure your code correctly.